Hjorthmedh/RGCmorphology/ms/intro.md

 selection function to decide which classifier to use.
 We also confirmed the results by repeating the comparison using the features picked by the exhaustive search (see below) for three of the methods:
-Naïve Bayes, SVMs and Bagging.
+Naïve Bayes, SVMs and Bagging (TODO: ref for bagging?).

 ### Classification features